Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

    <img src="https://github.com/Vishnukk33/Twitter-Project/blob/master/Graphs/Pie_RepState.png" width="700" height="600"  />

-   The above Graphs indicate that Texas, California, Florida, New York, and Illinois are the states from which majority of the Republic Party tweets originate from in descending order.
+   The above Graphs indicate that Texas, California, Florida, New York, and Illinois are the states from which majority of the Republican Party tweets originate from in descending order.
   <li><h4>Removed vs verified vs non-verfied</h4></li>
   While checking the number of verified accounts we came across something interesting.
 Many of the accounts from which we had collected tweets earlier had been removed.
 This is evidence that many accounts which tweeted about the elections were actually fake bots that were designed to spread propaganda to potentially skew the election towards one of the candidates.